zachgerhart/lesson-hider-directive/README.md

 day on our scope.
 So inside our link function's `if` statement we will create a new property called `scope.lessonDay` and set it equal to the day in the schedule's `weekday` property.
 With this reference we are ready to make `dayAlert` available to our users.

-Inside our directive's template, lets add a button element and give that element an ng-click attribute with the value of `ng-click="dayAlert({ lesson: lesson,
+Inside our directive's template, let's add a button element and give that element an ng-click attribute with the value of `ng-click="dayAlert({ lesson: lesson,
 day: lessonDay })"`.
 This syntax is a little strange, but it is just a quirk of directives.

 We pass the function call a single object with key names that match the parameter names we gave `day-alert` in our html and then give those keys the values of